 Day 7: Munnar.
 A non-riding day.
 (Breakfast).

-Post breakfast, we visit a tea plantation and tea factory to discover the tea making process, including the intriguing process of segregating, drying and threshing.
+After breakfast, we visit a tea plantation and factory to discover the tea-making process, including the intriguing process of segregating, drying and threshing.
 Later we visit Tata Tea Museum, displaying machinery and photographic records of the tea industry’s integral part in this beautiful region.
 After the Tata Tea Museum, we visit Echo Point and Mattupetty Dam.

 Overnight in the hotel in Munnar.